bioinfonerd/rnaseq-to-cycif/README.md

     -  Method is independent of how Zoltan organizes Antibody Table
     -  Matches Gene Name to provide a match for each CyCif Antibody Catalog Number
     -  Prints out statistics on how many matches, where found, and what % of CyCif Antibodies were Found
-    -  [TODO] for gene names not found from CyCif, perform web search for alternative names

  ### Part 2: RNA-Seq DEG & CyCif Selection
     - For each file of RNA-Seq Analysis output, save all genes with CyCif results in separate table in folder 'rna_cycif_results'